Settlement agreements, severance, early retirement and redundancy terms

 Scope

-This guidance is aimed primarily at the constituent parts of the Scottish Administration (i.e. the core Scottish Government (SG), the Crown Office and Procurator Fiscal Service, SG Executive Agencies and non-ministerial departments) and bodies sponsored by the SG.
+1. This guidance is aimed primarily at the constituent parts of the Scottish Administration (i.e. the core Scottish Government (SG), the Crown Office and Procurator Fiscal Service, SG Executive Agencies and non-ministerial departments) and bodies sponsored by the SG.
 However, other organisations to which the Scottish Public Finance Manual (SPFM) is directly applicable should ensure compliance with any relevant provisions and follow procedures consistent with this guidance.
 See list of public bodies that come under this arrangement.

 Context

-The Scottish Public Finance Manual (SPFM) sets out the governance of the circumstances in which an employee may be offered settlement, severance, early retirement (in the context of an exit scheme) or redundancy arrangement as above.
+2. The Scottish Public Finance Manual (SPFM) sets out the governance of the circumstances in which an employee may be offered settlement, severance, early retirement (in the context of an exit scheme) or redundancy arrangement.
+While NHS and Educational bodies must comply with the SPFM, they will have their own business case reporting procedures which mirrors the SPFM.

 Content

-1. Settlement Agreements : including when to use, the business case submission process, templates and guidance
+4. Settlement Agreements : including when to use, the business case submission process, templates and guidance

-2. Voluntary Severance and Early Retirement : including when to use, the business case submission process, templates and guidance
+5. Voluntary Severance and Early Retirement : including when to use, the business case submission process, templates and guidance

-3. Redundancy
+6. Redundancy

 Settlement Agreements

-Key points:
+7. Key points:

-- The final decision as to whether to enter into a Settlement Agreement will rest with the Accountable Officer for the public body.
-Information on Settlement Agreements where SG has provided comments indicating that the agreement should not be entered into will form part of the information that may be made available to the Scottish Parliament.
+- 7.1 The final decision as to whether to enter into a Settlement Agreement will rest with the Accountable Officer for the public body.

-- Payment to individuals will be capped at £95,000.
+- 7.4 Payment to individuals will be capped at £95,000.

-When to use Settlement Agreements
+When Settlement Agreements can be used

-1. In general they may be used for one of the following reasons:
+8. In general they may be used for one of the following reasons:

-- Where an end to the employment relationship is being considered or has actually happened in circumstances that are the subject of an employment dispute between the parties.
+- 8.1 Where an end to the employment relationship is being considered or has actually happened in circumstances that are the subject of an employment dispute between the parties.

-- In situations where the employment relationship is continuing but the employee has indicated that they have an employment dispute that remains unresolved.
+- 8.2 In situations where the employment relationship is continuing but the employee has indicated that they have an employment dispute that remains unresolved.
 A legal claim may already have been lodged by the employee or the employer might believe there to be grounds that one might be.
 If the employer wishes to seek to settle the dispute, a Settlement Agreement might be an option for consideration.

-3 The ACAS Code of Practice and the ACAS Guide are essential further reference.
+10. The ACAS Code of Practice and the ACAS Guide are essential further reference.

-Choice of Approach
+Choice of approach

-6. While a Settlement Agreement may entail some additional cost with regard to a contribution towards the cost of legal advice for the employee, it does have the effect of removing the possibility of future legal action and is likely to be the preferred approach in most situations where an employment dispute exists.
+12. Any employer considering either the offer of voluntary severance or a Settlement Agreement is expected to have taken legal advice.
+While a Settlement Agreement may entail some additional cost with regard to a contribution towards the cost of legal advice for the employee, it does have the effect of removing the possibility of future legal action and is likely to be the preferred approach in most situations where an employment dispute exists.

 Exclusions

-7. Claims for damages, personal injury or lost property which are handled by reference to the employer’s normal litigation or lost property management procedures are not covered by this guidance and do not require a business case to be submitted using this process.
+13. Claims for damages, personal injury or lost property which are handled by reference to the employer’s normal litigation or lost property management procedures are not covered by this guidance and do not require a business case to be submitted using this process.

-8. Settlement Agreements should not be used to deal with poor performance or attendance as employers will have separate policies to deal with these situations.
+14. Settlement Agreements should not be used to deal with poor performance or attendance as employers will have separate policies to deal with these situations.
 If you are in any doubt as to whether or not a Settlement Agreement is the right approach speak to your sponsor team or SG lead contact.

 Termination payments of over £95,000